Orbital stability of the black soliton for the quintic Gross-Pitaevskii equation: Introduction

 \begin{itemize} \item a new family of traveling wave solutions $\phi_c$ \eqref{darksoliton}, close to the stationary black soliton $\phi_0$, for the quintic GP equation \eqref{5gp}.
 Obtaining non-constant solutions of this non-integrable equation is not a simple task, and even more in the case when one has to solve a coupled nonlinear ODE system \eqref{edodark}.
 Only by proposing a suitable ansatz and a careful tuning of the free parameters allowed us to obtain them.
 Just, compare these solutions of the quintic GP equation with the corresponding ones of the cubic GP equation, where a simple complex constant translation gives the traveling family.
 See Section \ref{derivationdark} for further reading.

-\item a new metric $d_c$.
-This is a weighted metric with nonlinear weight $\phi_c^3$ as it is dictated from the coercivity estimates we need to prove on the Ginzburg-Landau energy on black and dark solitons.
-This nonlinear complex weight $\phi_c^3$ in the metric led to greater technical care in the computation of the modified momentum of \eqref{5gp} and brought with it an extra technicality in obtaining estimates for the growth of the speed $c(t)$.
-In fact, we solved all of them in Proposition \ref{prop5}.
+\item a modified metric $d_c$.
+This is a weighted metric with nonlinear weight $\phi_c^3$ as it is dictated from the coercivity estimates that we need to prove on the {quintic} Ginzburg-Landau energy on black and dark solitons.
 See \eqref{dc} for a precise definition of $d_c$ and also Propositions \ref{prop1} - \ref{anticor1}.

 \item new functional spaces, in order to correctly measure the distance between black and dark solitons and their perturbations $\zf$.
 See Section \ref{Preliminaries} for details.